page of the Norcim club website….

 have a caravan.
 My excuse anyway!

-transmitter circuit from Randal Munroe.
-(Randal’s circuit components will
+circuit from Randal Munroe.
+(Randal’s circuit components will need much

 Norcim page 5